Kunhadi: Save The Night

 Every year, more than 850 people die on the road in Lebanon, making car crashes happening at night the number one cause of death among youth aged between 15 and 29.
 To tackle this issue, Kunhadi introduced Save the Night, a comprehensive initiative managed and powered by Kunhadi, aiming to raise awareness of the risks of drunk and fatigue-driving; discouraging harmful and underage consumption of alcohol as well as improving safety standards at nightlife venues; hence decreasing car crashes happening at night.

 It does this by providing nightlife stakeholders (venue staff, taxi companies/drivers and valet parking staff) with specialized and professional training that will enable them to create a safer environment for young partygoers.

-Kunhadi will be awarding the “Save the Night” label for nightclubs and for valet parking personnel after completing Kunhadi's training and meeting safety requirements based on 'Save the Night' Code created in collaboration with the Ministry of Tourism and the Syndicate of Owners of Restaurants, Cafes, Night-Clubs & Pastries in Lebanon.

 Nap and Go

 Since fatigue driving is one of the main reasons behind road crashes, Kunhadi initiated the concept of nap spots where drivers could take a 10-minute power nap that will enable them to drive alert for approximately 45 minutes.
 In partnership with two companies from the private sector, Kunhadi installed ten "Nap & Go" spot labeled at a renowned gas stations around Lebanon.
 The spots are located along busy highways on the coast, mountains, and Beqaa Valley.